Solo Female Travel Safety Africa in 2026

 Strengths:

-• One of Africa’s safest tourism economies
+• One of Africa’s most security-focused tourism economies

-• Small, supportive tourism towns
+• Small, close-knit tourism towns where visitor presence is well integrated

-• Excellent for first-time solo women
+• Ideal structure for first-time solo women seeking guided experiences

 Risks:

-• Limited public transport
+• Limited public transport infrastructure outside tourism hubs

-• Rural medical access may require medevac
+• Rural medical access may require coordinated evacuation to major centers

 Best Areas for Solo Women: